H. Blaine Lawson: Awards and honors

-He was a 1973 recipient of the American Mathematical Society's Leroy P. Steele Prize, and was elected to the National Academy of Sciences in 1995.
+He was a 1975 recipient of the American Mathematical Society's Leroy P. Steele Prize for Exposition, and was elected to the National Academy of Sciences in 1995.
 He is a former recipient of both the Sloan Fellowship and the Guggenheim Fellowship, and has delivered two invited addresses at International Congresses of Mathematicians, one on geometry, and one on topology.
 He has served as Vice President of the American Mathematical Society, and is a foreign member of the Brazilian Academy of Sciences.
+For 2026 he was awarded the Leroy P. Steele Prize for Lifetime Achievement.

 In 2012 he became a fellow of the American Mathematical Society.
 He was elected to the American Academy of Arts and Sciences in 2013.